yeohbraddy/Learning-to-Sparsify-the-Capacitated-Vehicle-Routing-Problem-Instances/COMP30900/Minutes/16-09-20/Minutes.md

   <h4>
     Agenda for the next meeting:
   </h4>
-  TBD
+How to do literature review
   <h4>
     Adjournment:
   </h4>
   Meeting was adjourned at 12pm.
-Next meeting will be at 11.15am on November 25th, 2020 on Zoom
+Next meeting will be at 11.15am on November 23rd, 2020 on Zoom
 </div>